 Warner Bros. announced that they are making a movie telling the origin story of Batman's most infamous nemesis, the Joker.
 With Martin Scorsese listed amongst the producers, could this mean that Leonardo DiCaprio could be the next Joker?

 While the prospect is a compelling one, there is a lot still up in the air.
 Best not get too excited just yet.
-The Hollywood Reporter shared that no official offer has been made to Leonardo DiCaprio and, according to their sources, the deal to sign on the legendary Martin Scorsese to produce hasn't been finalized either.
+The Hollywood Reporter shared that no official offer has been made to Leonardo DiCaprio and, according to their sources, the deal to sign on the legendary Martin Scorsese to produce hasn't been finalised either.
 Over the course of their careers, both DiCaprio and Scorsese have not been involved with traditional, franchise pictures.
 Could this be a strategic move on the part of Warner Brothers to draw in more serious filmmakers to continue the success of Wonder Woman?

 In the same story by The Hollywood Reporter, their sources say that bringing on Martin Scorsese is Warner Bros. attempt to interest Leonardo DiCaprio in the film.
 The pair has worked together over two decades to create movies such as Gangs of New York, Shutter Island, The Aviator, The Departed, and The Wolf of Wall Street.